opoupeney/dfd/source/devguide/mob-gcs/mobgc-html.rst

 HTML
 ====

-The HTML graphical control allows a developer to add any custom HTML.
-The contents of the HTML field is pure HTML.
+The HTML graphical control allows a developer to add any custom HTML The contents of the HTML field is pure HTML.
 By default the control contains a Lorem Ipsum text.
 This contect can be edited to include any HTML content.
 For example, if you find that one of the pre-defined graphical controls does not have the functionality that you need, you can add your own in the HTML control.